hmcts/common-dev-env-bsbp/README.md

 ## Pre-requisites

+1. Ensure your VPN is on!

 Please run the following commands to ensure you don't have issues pulling down Docker Images:

+1. az acr login -n hmctspublic.azurecr.io
-1. nano ~/.docker/config.json
+2. nano ~/.docker/config.json
-2. remove "credsStore": "desktop"
+3. remove "credsStore": "desktop"

 Can simply remove the line and do Control + O, then Control + X to leave.

 ## Purpose

-This will primarilly be used for developers to pull down and run specific services which are located in the projects `services.json` file.
+This will primarily be used for developers to pull down and run specific services which are located in the projects `services.json` file.
 Any modifications to what service will be cloned and run can be done there.

-This will take roughly a few minutes to spin up the BSBP services (at present, but can be expanded to other projects) and enables a simply way to provide end-to-end testing, or for opening a simple application in IntelliJ, running and debugging...and so forth
+This will take roughly a few minutes to spin up the BSBP services (at present, but can be expanded to other projects) and enables a simple way to provide end-to-end testing, or for opening a simple application in IntelliJ, running and debugging...and so forth

 For each service it will do the following:

-1. Prompt the user as to whether they want only the database spun up, or the service as well (catering for IDE running vs docker running)
+1. Prompt the user whether they want only the database spun up, or the service as well (catering for IDE running vs docker running)
 2. clone down the repo if not already cloned down
 3. copy script files to the bin directory which will be used for creating the .env file which is needed for the service to run in docker (or locally through IntellIJ / whatever IDE you may use via the env plugin)
 4. for said service, those script files will be added to the .gitignore (if not already there)
 5. Run the setup script which will create the environment variables, assemble the jar, and run the docker services listed in the docker-compose.yml file

-The simplest way to spin up all of the services is to run:
+The simplest way to spin up all the services is to run:

 python3 ./start.py start service all

 ## Requirements

 Make sure you have the following on your machine.
-Although you will prompted if you don't when running the scripts, so not a big worry if you don't check beforehand
+Although you will be prompted if you don't when running the scripts, so not a big worry if you don't check beforehand

 1. python 3 version 3.9 or later (simply run `python3 --version` to check)
 2. Bash 4 or later (`bash --version` to check in a terminal window)